DaxterM/StemcellCI/Examples/bosh-create-env-commands.md

 3. Configure IP range approraitly for the env you are using
 4. Create a new disk type called xlarge for minio

-You can see examples of the above in the cloud-config-example.yml
+You can see examples of the above in https://github.com/DaxterM/StemcellCI/blob/master/Examples/cloud-config-example.yml